AriHealth/spring-boot-template/DISCLAIMER.md

-Atos Spain SA is pleased to make available this artefact containing the developed open source **Spring Boot Template**.
+Atos Spain SA is pleased to make available this artefact containing the developed open source **#projectdescription**.
 The copyright in the source code is only by Atos Spain SA.
 The tools contained in the docker deployment are made available subject to the conditions of the specific license terms included in the distribution.

 The open source software and source code are provide to you on an “AS IS” basis and the members of Atos Spain SA disclaim any and all warranties and representations with respect to such software and related source code, whether express, implied, statutory or otherwise, including without limitation, any implied warranties of title, non-infringement, merchantability, satisfactory quality, accuracy or fitness for a particular purpose.